ferrocene/ferrocene/src/types-and-traits.rst

 If insufficient :t:`type` information is available at the time an :t:`obligation` is introduced, it may be deferred to be resolved later.
-Any time new :t:`type` information is derived during :t:`type inference`, the tool shall attempt to resolve all outstanding :t:`[obligation]s` and propagate any resulting :t:`type` information via :t:`type unification`.
+Any time new :t:`type` information is derived during :t:`type inference`, the tool attempts to resolve all outstanding :t:`[obligation]s` and propagate any resulting :t:`type` information via :t:`type unification`.

 :dp:`fls_v5dWGuBKvQSJ`